Image Credit: NASA

 Can I use TESS for my own science?

-Yes!
-There is an open solicitation for GI Cycle 2 proposals, which covers observations that will take place in the northern ecliptic hemisphere.
-The deadline for proposals is February 28, 2019.
 You can also propose to use archival data or to perform other TESS-related investigations via the following solicitations:

 - Investigations dominated by theoretical effort should respond to the Appendix D.4 Astrophysics Theory Program (ATP) solicitation, or Appendix E.3 the Exoplanet Research Program (XRP).